scenerystack/community/README.md

  We welcome many kinds of contributions to SceneryStack, from common code features/bug fixes to documentation updates.

- Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) found in any common code repository.
+ Please see our [CONTRIBUTING.md](https://scenerystack.github.io/community/CONTRIBUTING/) found in any SceneryStack repository.

 ## FAQ